-While today we send our children to elite schools and west, the rich Arabs would send their children to the villages away from the shallow lifestyle of the city.
-It has been seen many times children studying in the elite schools and west lose their moral character at an early age.
-Their language, their conduct, their dressing differs from that of a righteous Muslims.
+While today we send our children to elite schools and West, the rich Arabs would send their children to the villages away from the shallow lifestyle of the city.
+It has been seen many times children studying in the elite schools and West lose their moral character at an early age.
+Their language, their conduct, their dressing differs from that of a righteous Muslim.
 These children grow up distant from their roots and eventually break away from their families.

 The Arabs would send their infants away so that they could acquire better communication skills.
 It teaches us that a child’s language skills begin to develop from infancy.
 Therefore parents must be extra vigilant of how they speak with their babies.
 Instead of baby talk, help them develop strong communication skills.